 If you’re a small business owner in Arizona looking for resources to help you move forward, here are a few organizations you might want to learn more about.

-SCORE’s volunteer business professionals and expert "mentors" give counsel and guidance to entrepreneurs looking to start or expand their businesses.
+SCORE’s volunteer business professionals and expert mentors counsel and guide entrepreneurs looking to start or expand their businesses.
 The services are free and volunteer-driven.
-Here are some of the chapters in Arizona.
+Here are some of the main chapters in Arizona.
 (Visit the SCORE website for a complete list of locations.)

-The U.S. Small Business Administration (SBA) offers financing and grants, as well as consultations and counseling services.
-There are also opportunities to apply for federal government contracts through the SBA and avenues for obtaining assistance after natural disasters.
+The SBA Arizona District Office offers financing and small business grants as well as consultations and counseling services.
+Small business owners have opportunities to apply for federal government contracts through the SBA and avenues to obtain assistance after natural disasters.